 Related: 13 Items They Made During the Great Depression (But We Pay for Now)

-Walk or Bike More – Car costs can be outrageous, but all it takes to save money on them is to take a look back at how our family used to get around.
-By walking or biking more, you set up a good money saving habit that not only saves money, but also will make your family healthier.
+Car costs can be outrageous, but all it takes to save money on them is to take a look back at how our family used to get around.
+By walking or biking more, you set up a good money-saving habit that not only saves money but also will make your family healthier.

-Repair it Yourself – Are you a Mr. or Mrs. Fix-it?
-If not, learning a new skill to repair broken things yourself can be a hugely effective and incredibly good money saving habit.
-Unless the broken item is an extremely technical one or something large, you can most likely repair it yourself for a far less than a repairman would cost you.
+Are you a Mr. or Mrs. Fix-it?
+If not, learning a new skill to repair broken things yourself can be a hugely effective and incredibly good money-saving habit.
+Unless the broken item is an extremely technical one or something large, you can most likely repair it yourself for far less than a repairman would cost you.

 This includes everything from sewing a rip in a pair of jeans, fixing a broken table leg or another simple home repair that really doesn’t need to be hired out for.

-Related: 8 Money Saving Tips from the Amish Lifestyle
+Related: 10 Money-Saving Tips from the Amish Lifestyle

-Grow More – Another good money saving habit that you can take from your grandparents is growing more food than you buy.
-Fruits and vegetables are all usually easy to grow which makes learning how to start a garden a must have if you’re looking to develop good money saving habits.
+Another good money-saving habit that you can take from your grandparents is growing more food than you buy.
+Fruits and vegetables are all usually easy to grow which makes learning how to start a garden a must-have if you're looking to develop good money-saving habits.

 If you don’t have the room for a full garden, you can start a container garden instead so that you can still save money.

-Use a cash-only budget – Back in the old days, credit and debit cards were not a thing which means that whenever they shopped, they had to pay with cash.
-This is still a good money saving habit to have.
+Back in the old days, credit and debit cards were not a thing which means that whenever they shopped, they had to pay with cash.
+This is still a good money-saving habit to have.
 In addition to high fees, swiping a card does not have the same effect on your mind as handing over cash.

 By learning how to use the cash envelope budget, you’ll teach yourself how to save money without even realizing it.